-Losing is an essential part of trading: all traders, even the most successful ones, lose money from time to time.
-However, when you lose more than you win it is time to review your trading strategy and make the neccessary adjustments.
+Losing is an essential part of trading: all traders, even the most successful ones, lose money from time to time!
+However, when you lose more than you win it is time to review your trading strategy and make the necessary adjustments.
 Learn what may be wrong with your strategy and approach to trading by reading this article.

 Trading without a plan